MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 # Understand Power Apps Studio

 When you create a canvas app by using any method, you're taken to the canvas app builder called Power Apps Studio.
 You can use Power Apps Studio to design, build, and manage your canvas app.

 ## Overview of Power Apps Studio

 ![Screenshot of Power Apps Studio.](media/studio/pa-studio.png "Power Apps Studio")

-1. [Power Apps Studio modern command bar](#1--power-apps-studio-modern-command-bar) – dynamic command bar that shows different set of commands based on the control that's selected.
+1. [Power Apps Studio modern command bar](#1--power-apps-studio-modern-command-bar): Dynamic command bar that shows a different set of commands based on the control that's selected.

-1. [App actions](#2--app-actions) - options to rename, share, run the app checker, add comments, preview, save, or publish the app.
+1. [App actions](#2--app-actions): Options to rename, share, run the app checker, add comments, preview, save, or publish the app.

-1. [Properties list](#3--properties-list) - list of properties for the selected object.
+1. [Properties list](#3--properties-list): List of properties for the selected object.

-1. [Formula bar](#4--formula-bar) - compose or edit a formula for the selected property with one or more functions.
+1. [Formula bar](#4--formula-bar): Compose or edit a formula for the selected property with one or more functions.

-1. [App authoring menu](#5--app-authoring-menu) - selection pane to switch between data sources and insert options.
+1. [App authoring menu](#5--app-authoring-menu): Selection pane to switch between data sources and insert options.

-1. [App authoring options](#6--app-authoring-options) - details pane with options relevant to the selected menu item for authoring the app.
+1. [App authoring options](#6--app-authoring-options): Details pane with options relevant to the selected menu item for authoring the app.

-1. [Canvas/screen](#7--canvasscreen) - primary canvas for composing the app structure.
+1. [Canvas/screen](#7--canvasscreen): Primary canvas for composing the app structure.

 1. [Properties pane](#8--properties-pane) - properties list for the selected object in UI format.

-1. [Virtual agent](#9--virtual-agent) - get help building your app from a virtual agent.
+1. [Virtual agent](#9--virtual-agent): Get help building your app from a virtual agent.

-1. [Screen selector](#10--screen-selector) - switch between different screens in an app.
+1. [Screen selector](#10--screen-selector): Switch between different screens in an app.

-1. [Change canvas screen size](#11--change-canvas-screen-size) - change the size of the canvas during an authoring experience in Power Apps Studio.
+1. [Change canvas screen size](#11--change-canvas-screen-size): Change the size of the canvas during an authoring experience in Power Apps Studio.

 Let's understand each option in Power Apps Studio in detail.